SNUPEL/2024_TPO_RL/README.md

     - **Crystal graph convolutional neural network**: graph neural network that suitable for encoding edge attributed graph

 #### 2.2 Action
-- a combination of the vessel and quay-wall (machine assignment and job sequencing)
+- Assigining next transportation block for earilest finishing tranporter
-    - **candidate vessels**
+    - **candidate blocks**
-        - newly launched vessels from the docks
-        - vessels returning from sea trials
-        - vessels waiting at sea owing to the shortage of quay-walls
-        - vessels that need to be reallocated due to interruption
+        - weight capacity constraint
+        - ready time constraint
-    - **candidate quay walls**
+    - **candidate transporter**
-        - empty quay walls
-        - occupied quay walls with preemption allowed
+        - rule based agent selection by earliest finishing tranporter

 #### 2.3 Reward
-- minimization of the total cost in the post-stage outfitting process
+- minimization of the total coss
-- a sum of three cost-related rewards
+- a sum of two cost-related rewards
+    - **Empty travel time**: the cost of operating the transporter
-    - **penalty cost**: the penalty cost for the delay in the delivery of vessels
+    - **Tardiness**: the penalty cost for the delay in the delivery of block
-    - **moving cost**: the cost of moving the vessels
-    - **loss cost**: the additional processing cost

 <br>